joydipkanjilal/API-Gateway-Using-Ocelot-in-ASP.NET-Core/README.md

 ## **Prerequisites**

-To execute the application, here are the minimum requirements you should have installed in your system:
+To execute the application, you should have the following installed in your computer:

 -   .NET 5 SDK